-SCHEDULE OF FINDINGS AND RESPONSES JUNE 30, 2016
+SCHEDULE OF FINDINGS AND RESPONSES JUNE 30, 2017

-Management's Response: The City will implement the recommendation above in order to strengthen controls over the City's reconciliation process.
+Views of Responsible Officials: The City will implement the recommendation above in order to strengthen controls over the City's reconciliation process.

-Finding 2016-003 (Material Weakness)
+Finding 2017-003 (Material Weakness)

 Condition: During our audit, we noted that there was not adequate segregation of duties over receipts, disbursements, and reconciliations at City Hall.
 The Clerk/Treasurer accepts cash receipts and also records the amounts into the accounting system.
 The Clerk/Treasurer also enters data into the accounting system, has check signing authority, and performs bank reconciliations without review.
 This is a repeat finding from the prior year.